-Theory and Tools to Immediately Apply In and Out-of-Doors
+Theory and Tools to Apply Immediately Indoors, Online, and Outdoors

 • Do you inherently know the power of nature & have a hunch it would benefit those you work with?

 • Are you wanting to add nature-based interventions to your toolkit for working with others?

 • Do you want to spend more quality time in relationship with the natural world as you support others’ health & wellness?

 • Do you want to feel confident offering therapeutic, nature-based experiences in a safe & ethical way?

 Through didactic presentation, active discussion and experiential learning, you will get:

 - A deepening of your own personal relationship with the Natural World

 - An overview of nature-based therapy theory and practice

 - Introduction to experiential facilitation skills